BitcoinDesign/Guide/guide/getting-started/technology-primer.md

 <div class="center" markdown="1">

 {% include image.html
-   image = "/assets/images/guide/getting-started/technology/blockchain.jpg"
+   image = "/assets/images/guide/getting-started/technology/lightning-network.jpg"
-   retina = "/assets/images/guide/getting-started/technology/blockchain@2x.jpg"
+   retina = "/assets/images/guide/getting-started/technology/lightning-network@2x.jpg"
-   alt-text = "Several blocks chained together via their hashes" width = 400 height = 400
+   alt-text = "Lightning nodes connected to one another" width = 400 height = 400
    layout = "float-right-desktop"
 %}

 The lightning network is essentially a network of these payment channels.
-Lightning nodes allow you to have multiple channels with different parties, and this new network forms a Bitcoin layer 2.
+Lightning nodes allow you to have multiple channels with different parties so you route your payments though.
+This new network forms a second layer on top of Bitcoin.

 Lighting has some privacy benefits too since payments are not individually recorded on the blockchain.
 Only when the channel is opened and the final settlement transaction gets broadcasted when closing the payment channel.
 </div>

 ## What are the ways to receive bitcoin?